lizeth-b/odin-recipes/README.md

-# Odin Recipes
+# Recipes

-Displays recipes from pre-selected dishes.
+Displays recipes from pre-selected dishes for The Odin Project.
 Original recipes and images found at [Allrecipes](https://www.allrecipes.com/).